vijayr1998/sidescrollergame/SideScrollerGame/proj.ios_mac/DEVELOPMENT.md

 ## Update 4/26:

+### Level 1 Progress:

 1. Started working on actual levels for the game.
 2. Going to learn how to use sprite sheets so I can efficiently create the levels and player character.
+3. Created a sprite sheet for batch drawing sprites using TexturePacker.
+4. Got files from: http://kenney.nl/assets/platformer-art-deluxe and https://raventale.itch.io/nature-tile-set
+4. Running into problems creating the animation because I don't know how to call each file for walking.
+5. Properly created animation and found batch file.